 The avenue starts from Praça Marechal Cordeiro de Farias and it ends at Praça Oswaldo Cruz.
 The construction started in 1891 and it became the 1st paved street in São Paulo in 1909.
 They imported asphalt from Germany to complete the project.

-The avenue is a home of important events and a lot of functions are located on Avenida Paulista: historic and modern buildings, shopping malls, restaurants, coffee shops, excellent schools, parks (Parque Siqueira Campos, Casa das Rosas in Paraíso), cultural centers (Centro Cultural Itaú, Centro Cultural FIESP/CIESP) and the famous art museum, MASP.
+The avenue is a home of important events and a lot of functions are located on Avenida Paulista: historic and modern buildings, shopping malls, restaurants, coffee shops, excellent schools, parks (Parque Siqueira Campos, Casa das Rosas in Paraíso), cultural centres (Centro Cultural Itaú, Centro Cultural FIESP/CIESP) and the famous art museum, MASP.

 MASP (Museu de Arte de São Paulo) is one of the city’s best art museum.
 It has the finest collection of Western art in Latin America and hosts fantastic temporary exhibitions.
-The building is a main symbol of modern Brazilian architecture, was designed by Lina Bo Bardi.
+The building is the main symbol of modern Brazilian architecture, was designed by Lina Bo Bardi.
 The glass structure stands 8 meters above ground on 4 concrete pillars connected by two huge concrete beams.
 The distance between the pillar pairs is 74 meters, which was the largest in the world at that time.

 When to visit MASP?